zerosalife/zerosalife.github.io/source/_posts/2014-12-13-simple-mind-reading-machine-in-unity-javascript.markdown

 ## Why port it?

-Why not just take a straightforward approach, running his code myself?
+Why not just take a straightforward approach, running the code myself?
 First, I wanted to fully understand the algorithm the hard way, by coding it line for line myself.
 And second, I wanted to better familiarize myself with Unity JavaScript, including its differences from C#.

 The port was relatively simple, except for two small hiccups.
 First, as far as I know, Unity JavaScript doesn't allow for initializing a multidimensional array.
 So I looped over the cells in the array, filling them that way.
 I have a hunch that the cells are initialized to the `int` `0` by default, but I wanted to be explicit.
 Please let me know in the comments or [via twitter](https://twitter.com/zerosalife) if I'm way off base.